Thinning peaches on your tree is an important part of managing your peach tree well. This article and video will teach you how to thin peaches.

 When to Thin Peaches

 You should thin your peaches when the fruits on the tree are between the size of a dime and a quarter.
 Thinning at this time gives the tree just enough time to start “favoring” fruit.
 You will notice on each branch that there are some fruits that are getting larger quicker than others.
 These are the fruits the tree is favoring and should be left on the tree while smaller fruit should be removed.
+For most of North America, early June is the time to thin your peach tree (May if you live in the South).

 What to Thin First